Sennevds/system_sensors/README.md

 * Amount of upgrades pending
 * Disk usage of external drives

+# System Requirements

+You need to have at least __python 3.6__ installed to use System Sensors.

 # Installation:
 1. Clone this repo
 2. cd system_sensors